soumyadip-02/cottagio/README.md

 # Cottagio — Static Marketplace

-A small static marketplace scaffold (React + Vite + Tailwind) with light/dark mode, product pages, seller contact, cart, About and Contact pages.

-Quick start

-This repository now contains a plain static site using only HTML, CSS and JavaScript (no frameworks).
+A small static marketplace scaffold (HTML, CSS, JS) connecting buyers and sellers.
+This is not an e-commerce platform; it facilitates connections between buyers and sellers.

-How to preview
+## How to preview

 - Option 1 (open locally): open `index.html` in your browser (best to use a local static server due to CORS/browser restrictions on modules).
 - Option 2 (quick local server with Python):